 Michael Burtt, Lay Missioner

 Michael Burtt is the Founder and Artistic Director of Making Room Community Arts.
 For over a decade, he has been bringing Parkdale residents together to celebrate and reflect through collaborative art making.
-Michael brings these skills and interests to his various roles in and around Epiphany and St. Mark Church.
-As a Sunday School teacher, Michael approaches prayer as something we do with our hearts, bodies and spirits and tries to share this sensibility with the kids of Epiphany and St. Mark.
-Michael is also part of the Jeremiah Community.
+Michael brings these skills and interests to his various roles in and around Epiphany and St Mark Church.
 Along with Jason McKinney, Michael started the Friday morning Centering Prayer group.
 His most recent venture is “Contemplative Parkdale,” a group committed to bringing Christian Contemplative practice into our daily lives.

 Scott Drakeford, Music Director

 Scott Drakeford is a keyboardist and producer from Toronto.
 He has been a musician for over 20 years, having first started piano lessons in 1997.
 In 1999, he began studying piano at the Merriam School of Music in Oakville.
 The curriculum included Royal Conservatory repertoire and theory along with jazz and pop repertoire/theory.
 He studied there for 10 years, and in his 8th year was accepted into Merriam’s Enriched Studies Program, open to only the top students in the school.
 In 2011 he began teaching piano lessons of his own at the school, and continues to do so for a number of private students.